The unexpected job that every healthcare organization needs

 So much in healthcare requires an individual to navigate complex systems, using unfamiliar tools while dealing with either mundane or stressful issues.
 How does a person who has a new condition, who may not understand the language of healthcare, and who may not have the resources to find appropriate care, even get started?

 Product designers have built entire careers around understanding needs and challenges for consumers of both products and services.
 If we were to think of a healthcare journey like the provision of a product and a service experience, what might that look like?
 What if finding a doctor, making an appointment, maintaining your medications, and tracking your medical payments were as easy as ordering shoes on Zappos.com?
-We caught up with John Edson, founder of the consulting firm John by Design and a former partner at Lunar Design, to talk about what the healthcare industry could learn from product designers and why more healthcare organizations need to bring design into the C-suite.
+We caught up with John Edson, founder of the consulting firm John by Design and formerly of McKinsey & Company and Lunar Design, to talk about what the healthcare industry could learn from product designers and why more healthcare organizations need to bring design into the C-suite.

 Mark VanderKlipp: When we spoke recently, you were telling me about how you were looking for a new doctor in your medical network because you had moved between counties.
 Were you able to land with a new primary care doctor?